tomerfiliba/tomerfiliba.github.io/blog/_posts/2013-05-02-Cartesian-Tree-Product.md

 ## The Algorithm ##

 The code is strikingly short, but that's not to mean it's easy to follow.
-The heard of it is two, recursively-nested for-loops:
+The heart of it is two, recursively-nested for-loops:

 {% highlight python %}